msp-strath/three-times/content/hello/writing.md

 our body sends the string `"Hello World"` to standard out.
 In this case we have used `putStrLn`, this is also an effectful function.
-Idris also offers functions `printLn` which 'prints' a string to standard out (together with quotation marks), and `putStr` which does not end the string with a newline character.
+Idris also offers the functions
+`printLn` which 'prints' a string to standard out (together with quotation marks), and `putStr` which does not end the string with a newline character.

 ::: note
-You will not need to know how to interact with the real world for CS886 or for the remainder of these notes.
+You will not need to know how to interact with the real world for CS886, or for the remainder of these notes.
 We provide a small example as it does appear in the project stubb for the assignment, but we take care of its use for you.
 :::